-As Chinese investment portal PEdaily reported on May 28, pet food brand Crazy Dog (疯狂小狗) announced its Series B funding round of CNY 300 million (USD 44 million), led by Guangdian Capital (光点资本) and FOSUN (复星投资).
+As Chinese investment portal PEdaily reported (in Chinese) on May 28, pet food brand Crazy Dog (疯狂小狗) announced its Series B funding round of CNY 300 million (USD 44 million), led by Guangdian Capital (光点资本) and FOSUN (复星投资).

 Crazy Dog's strategy is centered on the slogan "channel with brand, brand with channel" ("渠道带品牌、品牌带渠道").
 The brand has been developing quickly since establishment in 2016.
-The trajectory of its sales growth has been breathtaking, with a revenue of CNY 600 million (USD 86.8 million) in 2018, almost double the CNY 320 million (USD 46.3 million) a year before.
+The trajectory of its sales growth has been breathtaking, with revenue of CNY 600 million (USD 86.8 million) in 2018, almost double the CNY 320 million (USD 46.3 million) a year before.
 Crazy Dog is apparently becoming a decent market player with the capacity to compete against international brands widely represented in China.

 The growing urban middle class with a keen interest in pet ownership has been behind the surge of once-outlandish products and services like pet swimming pools and pet barbershops.

 According to a report (in Chinese) published by web portal Goumin (狗民), an online community for dog lovers, the total number of pets (cats and dogs) in China amounted to 91 million in 2018, averaging three pets for every 10 households, according to official statistics (in Chinese) released by the National Bureau of Statistics.
 The value of China's pet market reached CNY 175 billion (USD 25 billion) in 2018 and is expected to grow 13% this year.